 Left: “Vegetable Fields” from 1911 by August Macke.
 Right: “White Cottages at Saintes-Maries,” 1888, by van Gogh.

 This exhibition unites 50 van Gogh paintings with 70 works by artists who lived in Germany during the first half of the 20th Century.
-“Vegetable Fields” by August Macke, a member of Der Blaue Reiter, shows pathways intersecting diagonally – a motif used by van Gogh in his landscapes created in Arles and Auvers-sur-Oise.
+“Vegetable Fields” by August Macke, a member of Der Blaue Reiter, shows pathways intersecting diagonally – a motif used by Vincent in his landscapes created in Arles and Auvers-sur-Oise.

 Just as Pechstein, Nolde, Heckel and Schmidt-Rottluff in Der Brücke had admired the well-ordered underlying structure in van Gogh’s body of work, and his methodical pastose application of paint, we clearly see how artists from Der Blaue Reiter such as Macke, Münter, Kandinsky and Franz Marc learned from Vincent’s rhythmic distribution of color.